When given the choice, I almost always would like a glass of sparkling wine to drink. (Well... unless I want a Manhattan.)

-Yes, it may be Italy week here on Food52, but any discussion of sparkling wine simply must begin with la grande dame, Champagne.
+Any discussion of sparkling wine simply must begin with la grande dame, Champagne.

 People often call any sparkling wine Champagne, but in reality, only sparkling wine made in the Champagne region of France can be called Champagne.
 It must be made from Pinot Noir (a blanc de noirs is a Champagne made predominantly from Pinot Noir grapes), Pinot Meunier, or Chardonnay (blanc de blanc is made from Chardonnay), and is most often a blend of all three.

 Champagne is produced by méthode champenoise.
 This method is said to have been fortuitously invented by a certain monk called Dom Perignon and refined by the widow (veuve) Cliquot.
 Both of these names should be familiar to any Champagne enthusiast (or even non-enthusiast) because they are still the two most famed houses of Champagne.